Division bell: In Australia

 Both State and Federal Parliament buildings use electronic division bells.
 In most states with bicameral parliaments, and in the Federal Parliament, red and green lights near the division bells flash to indicate which house is being called.
 Queensland and the Territories, which have unicameral parliaments, do not require the red light which indicates the upper house.
-In the Parliament of New South Wales, the division bell rings differently for divisions in the Assembly and the Council.
+In the Parliament of New South Wales, the division bell rings differently for divisions in the Assembly and the council.

 The bells are typically rung at the beginning of a sitting, because a member has challenged a vote (called a division), or because there are not enough members in the chamber to constitute quorum.

 Federal Parliament

 In both the Senate and the House of Representatives, the division bell is normally rung for four minutes, unless successive divisions are taken with no debate between, in which case they ring for one minute only.
 After this period has elapsed, the doors to the chamber are locked, and the vote takes place.
 The duration of the bell was increased to four minutes following the move to Parliament House in 1988, and is measured by in the House of Representatives using a sandglass.
+On one occasion, a young Paul Keating was furiously censured by his party’s whip for missing a division.
+Keating made the excuse that he could not hear the division bell in his office, when in fact he had simply turned it down.